Table of Contents

 I took this image in April 2021, as Spring is the best season to photograph these galaxies.

 On the Galactic Hunter website, published by a couple who live in the USA and produce very informative and entertaining astrophotography videos, is a very nice image of this group of galaxies.
 Their image consists of four hours of exposure.
 That’s what I’ll aim to do next time.
-I’ll also increase each exposure to about two minutes which should give me a better quality picture.
+I’ll also increase each exposure to about two minutes which should give me a better-quality picture.

 How far away is Markarian’s chain?

 Because they are so far from us, it is pretty much impossible with small telescopes, like I have, to see anything more than small fuzzy balls.
 But, think about the incredible sight of ten galaxies.
 Each of these could be home to billions of stars, planets, and even other beings.
 Who knows!
+What telescope do you need to view galaxies?

 Conclusion: Is it worth Imaging Makarian’s Chain?